JediLuke/flamelex/README.md

 start calling things like Buffer.move_cursor(2), it will probably work, but your whole state tree might get out of whack...

+When developing or changing the functionality of the API, remember to respect the rest of Flamelex as a *seperate system*, so we can't just reach into the internals (even though Elixir would let us do that), because that's going to start screwing things up! e.g. to implement `Buffer.open`, we must never call up BufferManager and directly request the Buffer be opened - this breaks a whole chain of checks & event-triggers, starting way back up at FluxusRadix.
+We don't just directly affect Flamelex, we instead use the mechanism of firing actions, which correctly processes the input and propagates it through the internal messaging infrastructure of Flamelex.

 ### The Flamelex KommandBuffer #TODO

+The KommandBuffer is the flamelex version of `M-x` (execute-extended-command) in emacs.
+It brings the terminal directly into your editing experience.

+The iex console is quite powerful, capable of storing variables and running basically any Elixir code.
+In many ways, flamelex is just a GUI wrapper around the iex shell, with some libraries around editing text thrown in.
+Flamelex was, from the ground up, intended to work like emacs in the sense that it is an interactive lisp shell, with a runtime of variables (though in our case, we like to back it up to disk) and functions, including functions which can edit text files.

 historical note: The day I thought I had become an emacs convert for life, was the day I discovered `M-x` or `execute-extended-command`.
 This command